dianamalheiro02/agas/README.md

 7. Never delete the version of the ontology you're working with.
 8. Reload the page if the projection editors load with a different light setting than the one you set previously.
 9. If SPARQL queries return nothing, confirm that the ontology file is properly indicated and loaded.

+# Review of AGAS
+Questionnaire for user testing at:  https://forms.gle/yJGaA5AUBB1PTTqw9

 # 🛠️ 6.
 Troubleshooting